 Yes.
 Joint degrees facilitate an interdisciplinary and comparative study of another discipline and bioethics and prepare students whose academic or career interests require gaining scholarly expertise in both.
 Joint degrees are currently available with the Wake Forest Schools of Divinity, Law, and Medicine.
 You can find more information here.

 The MA requires a total of 30 credit hours: 24 hours of course work (~8 courses) and 6 hours of thesis work.
 The Graduate Certificate requires 12 credit hours of course work (~4 courses), including at least 9 hours of required courses.

-A majority of students are mid-career professionals in fields as diverse as biotechnology, business, consulting, clinical research, journalism, law, life sciences, nursing, medicine, ministry, pharmaceuticals, physician’s assistant practice, public health, public service, etc. We also enroll a number of post-baccalaureate students and dual degree students (JD/MA, MD/MA, MDiv/MA).
+The program enrolls mid-career professionals, post-baccalaureate students, and dual/joint degree students (JD/MA, MD/MA, MDiv/MA).
+Mid-career professionals come from fields as diverse as biotechnology, business, consulting, clinical research, journalism, law, life sciences, nursing, medicine, ministry, pharmaceuticals, physician’s assistant practice, public health, public service, social work etc. Post-baccalaureate students come from pre-health, pre-law, and various humanities programs, some of who will continue onto professional schools and/or doctoral programs.
 Student profiles may be seen here.

 The Graduate Program in Bioethics equips graduates to practice, teach, and conduct research about bioethics, and is an excellent complement to other advanced degrees.
 People already employed in health-related fields have found that the master’s degree or graduate certificate enhances careers by creating opportunities within their professions or allowing them to branch out into other areas.
 For graduates entering the workforce, graduate-level educations in bioethics is relevant to a variety of jobs, including health administration, clinical care, and research, law, and public policy.